libreForms/libreForms-flask/README.md

 ## about

 Liberate your forms with libreForms, an open form manager API that's intended to run in your organization's intranet.
 Most browser-based form managers lack key features, direct control over the underlying application, self-hosting support, a viable cost/licensing model, or lightweight footprints.
-The libreForms project, first and foremost, defines a simple but highly extensible abstraction layer that matches form fields to data structures that your will love & visualizations that your .
-It adds a browser-based application, document-oriented database, and RESTful API on top of this.
+The libreForms project, first and foremost, defines a simple but highly extensible abstraction layer that matches form fields to data structures.
+It adds a browser-based application, document-oriented database, and data visualizations and a RESTful API on top of this.

 ![abstraction layer](docs/libreForms_abstraction_layer.drawio.svg)